Skip to main content

-Now we’ve settled that, let's talk about SPF for your skin type.
+Now we’ve settled that, let's talk about SPF for your skin type and concern.
 Not too long ago, it was almost impossible to find a sunscreen that offered serious sun protection while also giving your complexion exactly what it needs.
 Whether that was an extra dose of moisture if you have dry or dehydrated skin or a mattifying effect if you tend to veer into oily skin territory, it was never easy to find an SPF that precisely matched your skin type.
 But those days are long gone.

 Innovation in sunscreen ingredients, formula, texture and finishes means there's now an SPF for every face.
 That excuse you had about sunscreen making you shiny or drying you out?
 No longer.

-Best sunscreen for dry skin types
+Best sunscreen for dehydration

 Ingredients to look for: A sunscreen with hydrating and nourishing ingredients (just like the ones you’d find in your skincare), like hyaluronic acid, niacinamide, aloe vera, ceramides or glycerin, will give thirsty skin an extra drink of water.